jianxiaoguo/website/content/en/docs/quickstart/deploy-an-app.md

 Congratulations!
 You have deployed, configured, and scaled your first application using Drycc Workflow.

 ## Going Further

-There is a lot more you can do with Drycc Workflow, play around with the CLI:
+There is a lot more you can do with Drycc Workflow.
+Play around with the CLI:

 {{% alert title="Note" color="danger" %}}
-  In order to have permission to push an app you must add a SSH key to your user on the Drycc Workflow.
+In order to have permission to push an app you must add an SSH key to your user on the Drycc Workflow.

 For more information, please check [Users and SSH Keys](../users/ssh-keys/) and [Troubleshooting Workflow](../troubleshooting/).
 {{% /alert %}}

 * Roll back to a previous release with `drycc rollback -a proper-barbecue`
-* See application logs with drycc grafana.
+* See application logs with `drycc grafana`
 * Try one of our other example applications like:
     * [drycc/ruby-getting-started](https://github.com/drycc/ruby-getting-started)
     * [drycc/python-getting-started](https://github.com/drycc/python-getting-started)